PhilKit6/tcpKit/README.md

 A window opens showing the surface (black), TCP (red), laser beams (grey, terminating in green hit points) and orientation arrows (blue – tangent, red – normal).

-Press `` to enable/disable the moving‑average filter applied to each beam measurement.
+Press `m` to enable/disable the moving‑average filter applied to each beam measurement.

 ---